Maid café: History

+In 1979, Anna Miller's, a "proto-maid cafe", introduced their waitress uniforms to Japan.
+These consisted of a white blouse; an orange or pink miniskirted jumper-style dress, with the "waistline" cut beneath the breasts, in the manner of a bodice; a matching apron; and a heart-shaped name tag.
+The outfit most likely helped to establish the maid café phenomenon when the video game series Variable Geo (1993) and the manga series Welcome to Pia Carrot (1996) used waitress outfits seemingly modeled after the Anna Miller's uniforms.
+In a MegaTokyo web comic published in 2000, one of the main female characters works as a waitress at an Anna Miller's in Tokyo.

-Maid cafés were traditionally associated with Akihabara (秋葉原), a district in Tokyo famous for its extensive electronics and anime/manga related stores.
+Maid cafés were traditionally associated with Akihabara (秋葉原), a district in Tokyo famous for its extensive electronics and anime- and manga-related stores.
 Commonly a place for otaku to visit, Akihabara contains several themed cafes, including maid cafes.
-However, with the increasing media attention on these cafes, they have developed into tourist attractions as well and less of an otaku hotspot.
+However, with the increasing media attention on these cafes, they have developed into tourist attractions as well, and less of an otaku hotspot.
 Because of this, peak wait times can be about two hours.
 These establishments also tap into a new trend in Japan that deals with alternate forms of intimacy.
-Historically, following Japan’s economic crash during the 1990s, the ideas surrounding intimacy changed to become more individualistic.
-Because of this, some people who struggle to form interpersonal relationships with others turn to other forms of intimacy in order to fulfill the missing intimacy in their lives.
+Historically, following Japan's economic crash during the 1990s, the ideas surrounding intimacy changed to become more individualistic.
+Because of this, some people who struggle to form interpersonal relationships with others turn to other forms of intimacy to fulfill the missing intimacy in their lives.
 Therefore, maid cafes provide a place for people to do so, especially for those who are interested in manga and anime because these cafes tend to mimic these works.
 Though maid cafes can have suggestive connotations, these establishments do not provide any sexual services.

 Comparison to other establishments

 Though maid cafés do not provide sexual services, the gender relations contribute to the popularity and enjoyable experience for patrons.
 Scholars such as Patrick Galbraith and Anne Allison conclude that maid cafés provide a very different experience compared to things such as hostess clubs.
 These places focus more on the workplace and satisfying men due to their hard work, whereas maid cafés operate in quite different ways.
-For example, visiting maid cafés often is not seen as anything shameful, whereas chronically visiting a hostess bar is viewed quite differently in Japan.
+For example, visiting maid cafés is often not seen as shameful, whereas chronic visits to a hostess bar are viewed quite differently in Japan.
 In fact, many maid cafés rely on regular customers to provide stable business.
 Instead, maid cafés focus on providing an escape from the home and work spheres.
 Furthermore, according to anthropologists such as Anne Allison, a maid café lacks the same sexual and caretaker undertones that hostess bars do.
 Maids encapsulate a more pure form that provides an alternate world to patrons.
-Customers tend to not stray from appropriate topics as an attempt to preserve this space created through role play with the maid.
+Customers tend not to stray from appropriate topics in an attempt to preserve the space created through role-play with the maid.